-- Look up the maximum electrical input and output voltages of all the devices to ensure the loudspeaker can be driven to its maximum linear output, typically at least +18 dBu, and sometimes as much as +24 dBu.
+- Look up the maximum electrical input and output voltages of all the audio devices used to ensure the loudspeaker can be driven to its maximum linear output, typically at least +18 dBu, and sometimes as much as +24 dBu.
 For example, if the playback device produces a maximum of +16 dBu and the maximum input to the loudspeaker system is +24 dBu, insert a device between them to add 8 dB of gain.
 Do not change this gain during the procedure.

 - Using a “Y” cable, especially between devices made by two different manufacturers, is sometimes problematic.
 Instead do one of the following:

 - Otherwise, using a processor, matrix the test signal to two outputs.
 Set one output to unity gain and use it as the reference signal for the analyzer.
-Add enough gain to the other output to achieve maximum output from the speaker.
+Add enough gain to the other output to achieve maximum output from the loudspeaker.
 Do not change these gains during the procedure.

-- Verify that the frequency response traces at both the provisional and confirmation levels match each other within the frequency range of the loudspeaker.
+- Verify that the frequency response traces at both the Provisional and Confirmation Levels match each other within the frequency range of the loudspeaker.
 The confirmation trace defines the linear frequency response of the system.

-- Offset the confirmation trace down 2 dB, hereafter referred to as the compression target trace.
+- Offset the confirmation trace down 2 dB, hereafter referred to as the Compression Target Trace.